The Risks of Smoking or Snorting Adderall

-Instead of consuming more of the drug, which can lead to an overdose, some people may find other ways to abuse Adderall, so it begins to affect their brain faster.
-Smoking and snorting drugs are two ways that people abuse drugs so they affect brain pathways more rapidly, but these methods are incredibly dangerous and have serious side effects.
+Instead of consuming more of the drug, which can lead to an overdose, some people may find other ways to misuse Adderall, so it begins to affect their brain faster.
+Smoking and snorting drugs are two ways that people misuse drugs so they affect brain pathways more rapidly, but these methods are incredibly dangerous and have serious side effects.

 The act of snorting a powdered version of a drug is called insufflation, which is defined medically as the act of blowing a drug into a body cavity, such as gas or a medication.
 Snorting specifically involves insufflation in the nasal cavity, and most prescription medications are not formulated to be snorted, especially if they are taken regularly at home.
 When a person begins to snort a prescription medication, this is a form of substance misuse.